Documentation

 }

-Public, Protected and Private Access Modifiers
+Public, Protected and Private Access Specifiers

 When developing a new class, it is recommended to restrict access to the members from the outside.
-For these purposes keywords private or protected are used.
+For this purpose keywords private or protected are used.
 In this case, hidden data can be accessed only from function-methods of the same class.
 If the protected keyword is used, hidden data can be accessed also from methods of classes - inheritors of this class.
 The same method can be used to restrict the access to functions-methods of a class.

 If you need to completely open access to members and/or methods of a class, use the keyword public.